gsuntres/restrek/README.md

-So if we need, for example, to save the entity's name, we've just retrieved, we would do the following
+So if we need, for example, to save the entity's name, we've just retrieved, we would do the following:

 ```yaml
 - command: mygroup.retrieve_entity